-In the videos, I focus more on how my materials have been influenced by my students’ feedback on these elements and their performances in my classrooms.
+In the video series, I focus more on how my materials have been influenced by my students’ feedback on these elements and their performances in my classrooms.

 When Does the Series Material Go Live?

-In the workbook, I have a page with all the blog posts and YT videos linked for easy access.
-The links won’t work, though, until those posts and videos go live every Friday at 9 AM EDT.
-By signing up to receive the workbook, you’ll receive an email each Friday with the newest live links, along with an additional personal story of my experiences.
+Additionally, in the workbook, I have a page with all the blog posts and YT videos linked for easy access.
+By signing up to receive the workbook, you’ll also get access to an archive of the emails I sent along with each new post in the series.